Barakzai: History

 Ludwig W. Adamec wrote that the Barakzai are "an important section of the Zirak branch of the Durrani to which the former Barakzai/Muhammadzai ruling family belongs.
 In numbers, economic, and political strength, the Barakzai were the paramount tribe of Afghanistan...They were soldiers in the service of Nadir Shah, founder of the short-lived Afsharid dynasty in Iran, and were settled on land seized from the Ghilzai.
 They continued to hold jagirs, fiefs, in exchange for their military services to Ahmad Shah Durrani.
 When Painda Khan, leader of the Barakzais, was assassinated, the Barakzai chiefs under Dost Muhammad ousted and replaced the Sadozai dynasty.
 The Barakzai continue to possess large areas of agricultural land and extensive flocks in the area between Herat and Kandahar."

 Mohammadzai

 Mohammadzai are the most prominent & powerful sub-tribe of Barakzai, they belong to the Zirak branch of the Durrani confederacy, and are primarily centered around Kandahar.
-They can also be found in other provinces throughout Afghanistan as well across the border in the Pakistan's Balochistan Province.
+They can also be found in other provinces throughout Afghanistan as well across the border in Pakistan's Balochistan Province.

 The Musahiban, originally the Yahya Khel clan, are descendants of Sultan Mohammad Khan.
-Mohammadzai Barakzai are closely related to Amanullah Khan.
+Mohammadzai Barakzai is closely related to Amanullah Khan.

-Payendah Khel are descendants of Payendah Khan, head of the Mohammadzai branch of the Barakzai tribe during the reigns of Timur and Zaman Shah, who became rulers with the decline of the Sadozai dynasty.

-The Tarzi family is a branch of the Mohammadzai of Afghanistan.
-The founder of Tarzi family was Ghulam Muhammad Tarzi.

-Shaghasi

-Shaghasi are the second most prominent & powerful sub-tribe of Barakzai, they belong to the Zirak branch of the Durrani confederacy, and are primarily centered around Kandahar.
-They can also be found in other provinces throughout central Afghanistan.